AT-Publishing/website/_strategy/2017-09-19-wyckoff-ranges.md

 * Market hits an important fib line and makes a sharp top.
 * Negative volume keeps picking up.
 * Drop to median of the outer range (red dashed line) gets bought up but this rally crashes and fails to push through resistance.
+* In a very simplified way you can say that if the price keeps pressing onto a support/resistance for some time, you can assume it will break it, even if only for short time.
+With support/resistance, it's typically either a clear bounce, or it goes through.
 * Market continues downwards.

 Following the fast markdown the market tests previous breakout point and gets quickly bought up, consolidates a little on diminishing volume (sign of ranging coming to close) and continues upward.
 Looking back to the 1D chart you see the market formed a strong w-bottom with good higher low (both price-wise and relatively to the bband) and pushed through a resistance line.